 They are quick to make!

 These sweet white chocolate blondies only take about five minutes to mix and 30ish minutes to bake, depending on your oven and pan.
-You can find the full printable recipe HERE or by clicking one of the big purple buttons below.
+You can find the full printable recipe HERE or by clicking one of the big buttons below.

 First, I mix the butter and sugar together then add the eggs and vanilla.
 Once those are mixed well, I stir in the melted white chocolate.
 You’ll want to make sure you mix the melted white chocolate in while it’s warm so it will disperse.